Doravado/samuel_portfolio/index.md

 <br/>

 # 🛬USA Airline Delay Cause Analysis
 - Cleaned the data of USA airline delay cause (data source: [Federal Aviation Administration](https://www.faa.gov/data_research)).
-Handled missing values, merged date time, and delimited geographic information.
+Handled missing values, merged date time, and delimited geographic information in python.

 - Analyzed and visualized the data from multiple perspectives and generated insights on time series features, delay cause, and geographic information.

 - Used Holt-Winters model and forecasted Austin Airport performance in 2023.
+Optimized the models and increased the accuracy by 5% on average.
 Created and deployed the performance [dashboard](https://austin-ariport-delay-cause-dashboard.onrender.com) (click to see).

 - In Oct 2022, I presented insights on choosing the least-likely-delayed airlines during the 2022 Thanksgiving holiday to classmates at UT Austin.
-I got some positive feedback about the accuracy of my models and insights after the holiday.
+I got some positive feedbacks about the accuracy of my models and insights after the holiday.

 ![alt text](/image/dashboard2.png)